redhat-actions/openshift-actions-runners/buildah/README.md

 ## Deploying the buildah pod

-It is recommended to deploy the pod using a ServiceAccount specicially configured to have the required permissions.
+It is recommended to deploy the pod using a ServiceAccount specifically configured to have the required permissions.
 An administrator must run:

 ```bash
 # Create the ServiceAccount (if needed)